 Whether you want to a walk with your friends or you are more of the adventurous type, Tuscaloosa has something just for you.
-Spending time in Tuscaloosa’s great outdoors is a great way to make wonderful memories with new friends while also getting some great exercise!
+Spending time in Tuscaloosa’s great outdoors offers some of the best adventures with friends!